Resolution, Low Light, and Wide Dynamic Range Test and Shoot-out of 4K IP Cameras

 The Samsung, and Sony cameras displayed the blue sky, and provided good indoor contrast.
 The crayons were darker with the Sony camera.
 The Samsung camera provided a better image.
 We were able to clearly see the crayons as well as the scale on the left.

-The Samsung 4K IP cameras was the winner of this test.
+The Samsung 4K IP camera was the winner of this test.
 It had the best wide dynamic range.
-As a note the specification for the Samsung camera says it provides 120 dB of dynamic range while the Sony is spec’d at 90 db.
+As a note, the specification for the Samsung camera says it provides 120 dB of dynamic range while the Sony is spec’d at 90 dB.
 The test matched these specifications.

 What is the best 4K camera?

-When you compare the cost to performance of all the cameras, the Samsung provides the best value for the money.
-This camera is a good choice when you need a very high resolution IP camera for your IP camera system.
+When you compare the cost to the performance of all the cameras, the Samsung camera provides the best value for the money.
+This camera is a good choice when you need a very high-resolution IP camera for your IP camera system.

 If you need help deciding on the right camera, please contact us at 800-431-1658 in the USA, or 914-944-3425 everywhere else, or use our contact form.